- What is Manitoba Flour?

 It has two highly insoluble proteins, gliadin and glutenin, that make lots of gluten upon contact with water.
 This way, the dough maintains high elasticity and consistency.

-The power the characteristics provide makes it suitable for complex pastry processes such as making leavened confectionery products.
+The characteristics’ power makes it suitable for complex pastry processes such as making leavened confectionery products.

 Manitoba flour varies from other flour forms, from the stringent rules followed during its sowing to the rigid quality control during preparation.